MIT-Emerging-Talent/ELO2_Asclepios_Ai/3_data_exploration/README.md

 TEDS-A Sample Data Exploration

-This repository contains a sample of the Treatment Episode Admissions Data Set (TEDS-A) used for exploratory data analysis.

-The dataset includes 1,000 rows and 50 columns, representing a subset of the broader TEDS data used for demonstration and research purposes only.
+This repository contains a sample of the Treatment Episode Admissions AND Discharge Data Sets (TEDS-A and TEDS-D) used for exploratory data analysis, used for demonstration and research purposes only.

-Exploration & Analysis
+## TEDS-A Exploration & Analysis

 ## 1. Demographic & Background Exploration